sylefeb/Silice/projects/ice-v/README.md

 a minimalist SOC in file [ice-v-soc.ice](ice-v-soc.ice).

 The processor is made of three algorithms:
-- `algorithm decoder` is responsible for splitting a 32 bit instruction just read from memory into information used by the rest of the processor.
-- `algorithm ALU` is responsible for performing all integer arithmetic: add, sub, shifts, bitwise operators, etc.
+- `algorithm execute` is responsible for splitting a 32 bit instruction just read from memory into information used by the rest of the processor (decoder), as well as performing all integer arithmetic (ALU): add, sub, shifts, bitwise operators, etc.
 - `algorithm rv32i_cpu` is the main processor loop.
 It fetches instructions from memory, reads registers, setups the decoder and ALU with this data, performs additional memory load/stores as required, and stores results in registers.

 Let's start with an overview of the processor loop in `algorithm rv32i_cpu`.